jmacneal/intermine-nlp/README.md

 ## Usage
 The most interesting namespaces for external use are core, nlp, and parse.
+You can read more about those and others [here](src/intermine_nlp/README.md).

 To load a model and construct a parser pipeline:

 ```